Information for staff who are EU citizens and staff who work on EU-funded Horizon 2020 projects.

 The UK Government has a webpage with the latest information about the status of EU nationals in the UK.
 This webpage will be regularly updated as negotiations progress, and you can also sign up for email alerts.

 Colleagues should continue to apply for EU H2020 proposals (including to ERC, Marie Sklodowska-Curie etc), and grant-holders should continue with their projects as normal.
 The UK’s status as a full participating member of the Horizon 2020 Programme has not changed as a result of the referendum.
 Existing projects and grants will be honoured unless or until advised otherwise.
-Indeed, depending on when Article 50 is formally signed, UK institutions may be able to participate in the current H2020 Programme until the very end.

 Professor Jonathan Seckl, Vice-Principal Planning, Resources and Research Policy has been sending emails to all research staff.